Here at North Burnett Regional Council, we know how important your pet is to you.

-Call Councils Administration Centre.
-You will be asked to provide your name, address and telephone number.
+Call Council’s Administration Centre on 1300 696 272 (1300 MY NBRC).
+You will be asked to provide your name, address telephone number and details regarding the attack.
 Our staff will contact the complainant for further details and arrange to have a written statement as soon as possible, after which the matter will be investigated.

 What do I do if there is a deceased dog on the road?

 Contact Council, and a Council Officer will arrange to remove it.